NaturalIntelligence/fast-xml-parser/CONTRIBUTING.md

 This repository is written with the aim of providing high performance not in terms of speed only but comfortability of the user as well.

+If your change is not a bug fix please check **nexttodo.md** before implementing any new feature.

 ### DoD
 Here is the check list to publish any change